Among other things that you can customize in your Getsitecontrol widgets, there is a setting that is called Action.

 Add an action to the button

-This method will work for primary and secondary buttons.
+This method will work for all button types: primary, normal, and secondary.

 Add an action to the background

-Use this method to add an action to the background of your widget: it will occur when someone clicks the widget itself.
+Use this method to add an action to the background of your widget: it will occur when someone clicks the widget area.

-By default there are no actions here.
-To add a new one, click the +Add action link.
+By default, there are no actions assigned here.
+To add a new one, click

 2. Choose an action